Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Decoding-constrained beam search

-Notably, beam search's well-known lack of output diversity~\citep{li-etal-2016-diversity,vijayakumar2018diversebeamsearchdecoding} is a \emph{feature} here: for memorized sequences, it is useful for the beam to concentrate on the high-mass region near $\suf$, not to explore diverse alternatives.\looseness=-1
+\item Perform an across-beam prune to $\bw$, except for at the final step $\suflen$.
+At step $\suflen$, return up to $\bw \cdot k$ $\suflen$-length continuations $\gensuf$ and their scores $\log \Pr_{\model,\dec}(\gensuf \mid \pre)$---the exact probabilities under the top-$k$-renormalized decoding distribution.\looseness=-1 \end{steplist} Notably, beam search's well-known lack of output diversity~\citep{li-etal-2016-diversity,vijayakumar2018diversebeamsearchdecoding} is a \emph{feature} here: for memorized sequences, it is useful for the beam to concentrate on the high-mass region near $\suf$, not to explore diverse alternatives.\looseness=-1